College of Architecture, Design, and the Arts

 - Failure to make progress towards completion of the degree requirements of the college.

 Students are expected to attend all lectures, discussions, and laboratory/studio sessions.
-School or department faculty may establish minimum attendance requirements.
+Faculty may establish minimum attendance requirements and penalties for nonattendance.

 Students may elect to take a course under the credit/no credit option according to the following provisions:

 - The student must be in good standing.
 Students on probation or whose status is undetermined at the time in which they elect the option are not eligible.